cardinalby/depo/docs/4_runner.md

 By default, `nil` error returned by `Runnable` or `ReadinessRunnable` components is treated as a successful completion and doesn't trigger shutdown of other components.

-This options changes this behavior for all such components.
-After receiving `nil` error from `Run` method, the Runner will trigger shutdown with `ErrUnexpectedRunNilRunResult` cause.
+The option changes this behavior for all such components.
+After receiving `nil` error from `Run` method, the Runner will trigger shutdown with `ErrUnexpectedRunNilResult` cause.

 ### 🔹 OptRunnerListeners(...)